Soil science: Research

-Dependence on and curiosity about soil, exploring the diversity and dynamics of this resource continues to yield fresh discoveries and insights.
+Exploring the diversity and dynamics of soil continues to yield fresh discoveries and insights.
 New avenues of soil research are compelled by a need to understand soil in the context of climate change, greenhouse gases, and carbon sequestration.
 Interest in maintaining the planet's biodiversity and in exploring past cultures has also stimulated renewed interest in achieving a more refined understanding of soil.

 Mapping

 Classification

 In 1998, the World Reference Base for Soil Resources (WRB) replaced the FAO soil classification as the international soil classification system.
 The currently valid version of WRB is the 4th edition, 2022.
 The FAO soil classification, in turn, borrowed from modern soil classification concepts, including USDA soil taxonomy.

 WRB is based mainly on soil morphology as an expression of pedogenesis.
 A major difference with USDA soil taxonomy is that soil climate is not part of the system, except insofar as climate influences soil profile characteristics.

 Many other classification schemes exist, including vernacular systems.
-The structure in vernacular systems are either nominal, giving unique names to soils or landscapes, or descriptive, naming soils by their characteristics such as red, hot, fat, or sandy.
+The structure in vernacular systems is either nominal (giving unique names to soils or landscapes) or descriptive (naming soils by their characteristics such as red, hot, fat, or sandy).
 Soils are distinguished by obvious characteristics, such as physical appearance (e.g., color, texture, landscape position), performance (e.g., production capability, flooding), and accompanying vegetation.
 A vernacular distinction familiar to many is classifying texture as heavy or light.
-Light soil content and better structure, take less effort to turn and cultivate.
-Contrary to popular belief, light soils do not weigh less than heavy soils on an air dry basis nor do they have more porosity.
+Light soil content and better structure take less effort to turn and cultivate.
+Light soils do not necessarily weigh less than heavy soils on an air dry basis, nor do they have more porosity.